 If you are expecting a baby (or planning to become pregnant soon), and considering LASIK eye surgery, it is important to know what is considered safe for expectant and new moms.
 Of course, you want the clearest vision possible to see your little bundle of joy and you may already know the possible development of contact lens discomfort during gestation—but is pregnancy the best time to consider undergoing a LASIK procedure?
-There are several reasons that LASIK is not generally advisable during pregnancy and breastfeeding timepoints.
+There are several reasons that LASIK is not generally advisable during pregnancy.

 The Connections Between Pregnancy and Vision